 “We Are...” – The Traveling Experience

-Common Circles is currently bringing a traveling educational museum experience called “We Are White Plains: Bridging, Belonging, and Building Community” to the White Plains Public Schools in Westchester County, New York.
+Common Circles is currently bringing a traveling educational museum experience called “We Are RCDS: Bridging, Belonging, & Building Community” to the Rye Country Day School in Westchester County, New York.

 Students at White Plains High School learn about the Holocaust in the Dimensions in Testimony room of the We Are White Plains exhibit

-The walls and rooms in White Plains High School and Middle School buildings have been transformed into a world-class museum experience.
+The walls and rooms in high school and middle school buildings are transformed into a world-class museum experience.
 This experience uses the arts, conversation, and storytelling to help the students and the broader community explore identity, the Holocaust, and genocide – with the goal of building bridges between who we are and who we want to become, between the community we have and the community we want to shape, and between historical lessons of the past and actions we can take in the future.
 Our hope is that the exhibit will help students and visitors embrace their role in creating a better future by learning from history, the present, themselves, and one another.

 Image